 Armstrong N, Eborall H. (2012) The sociology of medical screening: past, present and future.
 In N. Armstrong and H. Eborall (eds.)
 The Sociology of Medical Screening: Critical Perspectives, New Directions.
 Wiley-Blackwell.

 Powell J, Armstrong N. (2008) Involving patients and the public in e-health research.
 In V. Wilson (ed.)
 Patient-Centered E-Health.
 Hershey, PA: IGI Publishing

 PEER-REVIEWED JOURNAL ARTICLES

-Kenyon S, Armstrong N, Johnston T, Walkinshaw S, Petrou S, Howman A, Cheed V, Markham C, McNicol S, Willars J, Waugh J on behalf of the HOLDS Collaborative Group (in press) Standard or high dose oxytocin for nulliparous women with confirmed delay in labour: quantitative and qualitative results from a pilot randomised controlled trial.
+Kenyon S, Armstrong N, Johnston T, Walkinshaw S, Petrou S, Howman A, Cheed V, Markham C, McNicol S, Willars J, Waugh J on behalf of the HOLDS Collaborative Group (in press, available on Early View) Standard or high dose oxytocin for nulliparous women with confirmed delay in labour: quantitative and qualitative results from a pilot randomised controlled trial.
 British Journal of Obstetrics and Gynaecology

 Chew SE, Armstrong N, Martin GP. (in press) Institutionalising knowledge brokering as a sustainable knowledge translation solution in healthcare: how can it work in practice?
 Evidence and Policy